Eligibilty

 Luggage Labeling

 Each stake should distribute duct tape in their assigned color.
 Assigned colors are listed on the camp schedule.
-All luggage, backpacks, sleeping bags, pillows, and cameras must be marked, using the colored tape, with the camper’s first and last name and parent/guardian’s cell phone number.
-Experience has shown that the colored tape is the best way to get lost items back to their owners.
+If you are an open enrollment camper or a camper from a participating stake attending a week different from your assigned week, you will receive an email instructing you on how to label your luggage.
+All luggage, backpacks, sleeping bags, pillows, and cameras must be marked with the camper’s first and last name and a parent’s cell phone number on the colored tape.
 We highly recommend that stakes meet before Monday to distribute the colored tape and mark luggage items.
-Open enrollment campers and participating stake campers who are attending with a different stake should use grey duct tape to label their luggage.

 Leaving Early or Arriving Late